LoopingLena/TraitMoments/README.md

 ![](README_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-And inspect the corresponding moments:
+And inspect the corresponding moments in order to interpret the visualisation together with the numerical values:

 ``` r
 selected_results